-Patient care in the United States is principally provided in ambulatory clinics, specialty care centers and hospitals.
-We serve all care settings.
-Roughly 80% of the physicians who subscribe to our service are employed directly by, or are affiliated with, a healthcare enterprise.
-The remaining 20% consists of group practices and individual practitioners.
+Patient care in the United States is principally provided via ambulatory clinics, specialty care centers, hospitals, and telemedicine platforms.
+We serve all these care settings, including over 50 medical specialties.
+Roughly 85% of the physicians who subscribe to our service are employed directly by, or are affiliated with, a healthcare enterprise.
+The remaining 15% consists of group practices and individual practitioners.

-During the fourth quarter of 2022, we delivered over 50,000 notes to our customers each week.
-We estimate that our products save doctors two to three hours each day, which is time that they can redeploy to see more patients or improve their work-life balance.
-We believe the principal benefits to healthcare enterprises from our products are increased productivity and higher clinician and patient satisfaction.
+During the fourth quarter of 2023, we delivered approximately 70,000 notes to our customers each week.
+We estimate that our products save clinicians up to three hours each day, which is time that they can redeploy to see more patients or improve their work-life balance.
+We believe the principal return on investment ("ROI") benefits to healthcare enterprises from our products are increased productivity, optimized reimbursements, higher clinician satisfaction, and better patient care.
+An underlying reason for the reimbursement improvement is that our notes are comprehensive and often capture more of the services rendered during the patient encounter than when clinicians create the note themselves from memory.